blinktrade/bitex/README.md

 #Why the name of the folder is Bitex ?

-Bitex stands for Bitcoin EXchnage and it was the first that we came up it name of our platform, by mid 2014 a company called bitex.la was formed in Argentina and we were forced to change our name, this source code it is not related in any form to bitex.la.
+Bitex stands for Bitcoin EXchange and it was the first that we came up it name of our platform, by mid 2014 a company called bitex.la was formed in Argentina and we were forced to change our name, this source code it is not related in any form to bitex.la.

 ## Contributing